Goldberg’s Current Relationship Status And Future With The WWE

 Goldberg’s latest run with the WWE has come to an end.
 After dropping the Universal Championship to Brock Lesnar at WrestleMania on Sunday, Goldberg was not booked to appear on television the next night on RAW.
 However, those in attendance and subscribers to the WWE Network were treated to a send-off on the post-show, RAW Talk.
 There have been very few episodes of RAW Talk as Monday nights don’t have a weekly wrap-up show like SmackDown, but this was easily the most memorable segment of the show’s short history.

 As noted, Goldberg originally returned to the WWE last October after more than 12 years away from the wrestling business.
-The original agreement between both parties called for one match at Survivor Series where Goldberg would have returned the favor to Brock Lesnar for their infamous match in 2004 at WrestleMania 20.
+The original agreement between both parties called for one match at Survivor Series, where Goldberg would have returned the favor to Brock Lesnar for their infamous match in 2004 at WrestleMania 20.

 Fantastic experience getting to know @Goldberg yesterday.
 A man who I have emulated since I was a kid.
 Learned a ton from him. #Motivation pic.twitter.com/N5o3AtJUM0